jkid22/jenkins-puppet/README.md

 I started the exercise by immersing myself in Vagrant documentation to familiarize myself with its capabilities.
 After spending several hours on building a Vagrant environment in Windows, I started to focus on integrating the answer into Puppet.

 I struggled with the idea of reusing puppet configuration code from the Jenkins Wiki as the basis for building my site.pp.
 My natural instinct of working on a technical challenge requires building a solution from the ground up.
-Open Source encourages leveraging existing work to create velocity to simplify the amount of work.
-After recognizing my inhibition, I quickly added the changed required for port remapping of the Jenkins Server.
+Open Source encourages leveraging existing work to simplify the effort.
+After recognizing my inhibition, I used the example code as my start and added the required stdlib line changes to remap the port of the Jenkins Server.

 The exercise quickly demonstrated the value of the collaborative nature of the Puppet Community and my need to overcome my conditioning from working in legacy companies.